cyberark/conjur-authn-k8s-client/design/fips-compliance.md

 ## Open Issues

 - Will we release a Non-FIPS version?
-  - Depends on the performance test outcome
+  - Depends on the performance test outcome.
+If the performance of the FIPS-compliant image is not good enough, we will release both versions.
+In that case, an addition of ~5 days will be added to the EE.
 - How will we test the project?
-  - As mentioned above, we will need to research and design the best solution for testing this project
+  - As mentioned above, we will research and design the best solution for testing this project.
+This R&D will lower the risk of going out of time in the test plan implementation.

 ## DoD